mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **typecheck**<`IT`>(type: *[IAnyType](#ianytype)*, value: *`ExtractC`<`IT`> \| `ExtractS`<`IT`> \| `ExtractT`<`IT`>*): `void`

-Run's the typechecker on the given type.
+Run's the typechecker for the given type on the given value, which can be a snapshot or an instance.
 Throws if the given value is not according the provided type specification.
 Use this if you need typechecks even in a production build (by default all automatic runtime type checks will be skipped in production builds)

 **Type parameters:**